erichilarysmithsr/healthleads-public/README.md

 Predicting Social Service Outcomes
 ===========
+Methodology for previous implications for further study at UIC Midwest Latino Health Research Training and Policy Center.

 ![Health Leads](http://www.desantisbreindel.com/wp-content/uploads/2011/07/Health-Leads-rebranding.jpg)

 *“It is health that is real wealth and not pieces of gold and silver.”*